mdsalem17/ai-notebooks/README.md

 -

 ## Topics of Future Notebooks and Work
-* SN-GAN - GAN Controllable Generation - InfoGAN
 * BigGAN - StyleGAN
 * GAN for Data Augmentation
 * U-Net for a biomedical imaging segmentation task
 * Pix2Pix - CycleGAN
+* GAN Controllable Generation - Conditional GAN
 * Converting NLP notebooks from Trax to Pytorch

 If you are unable to load one of the notebook in this repository, please copy then paste its link in [nbviewer](https://nbviewer.org/).